kmbordin/UStemperate_demographic_trade-offs/README.md

     5.  `05.growth.and.mortality`: generates the 95% confidence intervals of maximum growth and combine the estimated mortality probability in a single file

-    6.  `06.phylogenetic.information`: incorporates the phylogenetic information to test for phylogenetic independence

-    7.  `07.trade-offs`: test the relationship between growth and survival across the temperate tree species
+    6.  `06.trade-offs`: test the relationship between growth and survival across the temperate tree species

-    8.  `08.figures`: generate the four figures presented in the main manuscript file
+    7.  `07.figures`: generate the four figures presented in the main manuscript file

         `stan_model_for_mortality_probability.stan`: Bayesian model to estimate the mortality probability at zero growth, using the time census interval *t* as an exponential, and alpha priors as (-1, 2) on logit scale: -3 corresponds to a mort. prob. of 0.04 and 1 to 0.73; see main files for details